SNAP Benefits in Louisiana: How to Apply and Qualify

 EBT Deposit Schedule in Louisiana

-In Louisiana, your SNAP benefits are deposited monthly on a set date.
-This date is based on the last digit of your Social Security number, helping you plan your grocery budget.
+In Louisiana, SNAP benefits are deposited between the 1st and 23rd of each month.
+Your specific date depends on the last digit of your Social Security number, helping you plan your grocery budget.

-You can check your specific payment date in our Louisiana deposit schedule.
+You can find your exact payment date in our Louisiana deposit schedule.

 See Louisiana EBT deposit schedule for 2025